 - 1 1/2 foot 1/4-inch-wide elastic

 Cut Your Fabric

 This mask can be made in a few different sizes.
-Here are the fabric pieces you'll need to cut depending on what size you'll be making:
+Here are the fabric pieces you'll need to cut depending on which size you'll be making:

 Cut Your Elastic

-Cut two lengths of elastic that are 7" long no matter what size of mask you are making.
+Cut two lengths of elastic that are 7 inches long each, regardless of the size of mask you are making.

 Pin the Elastic Onto the Fabric

 Lay one of your pieces of fabric right side up on a table.
-Take one of your elastics and pin it to the short ends of the fabric about 1/2" from the top and bottom edge.
+Take one of your elastics, and pin it to the short ends of the fabric about 1/2 inch from the top and bottom edge.
 Repeat with the other side.

 Get Ready to Sew

 Place the other piece of fabric right side down on top of the fabric piece that already has the elastic pinned to it.
 The two pieces of fabric should be right sides together.
 Pin to secure.